barryclark/jekyll-now/_posts/2022-08-11-secure-your-application-with-k8s-nginx-ingress-oauth2-azuread.md

 # Deploy Ingress objects

-Yes, it is not a typo to this step, there are multiple [Ingress objects](resources/secure-your-application-with-k8s-nginx-ingress-oauth2-azuread/kibana-ingress.yaml), both of them are pointing to the same host.
+Yes, it is not a typo to this step, there are multiple Ingress objects, both of them are pointing to the same host.
 First Ingress object need to be annotated in such a way that require the user to authenticate against the second Ingress's endpoint, and can redirect 401s to the same endpoint.
 The second Ingress objects handles authentication (oauth2-proxy)
-Keep in mind to modify the variables from the file with your own values
+Keep in mind to modify the variables from [kibana-ingress.yaml](/resources/secure-your-application-with-k8s-nginx-ingress-oauth2-azuread/kibana-ingress.yaml) file with your own values

 ```
 # Deploy ingress objects